Home Advocacy Choose union

 A movement of workers

-At Education Minnesota, more than six new locals have joined our union since January 2022.
-We continue to receive requests for information about unionizing and will continue to work to make sure all educators in minnesota feel like they have the support they deserve!
+At Education Minnesota, dozens of new locals have joined our union since January 2022.
+We continue to receive requests for information about unionizing and will continue to work to make sure all educators in Minnesota feel like they have the support they deserve!

 As a member of Education Minnesota, you are also a part of your local union, the American Federation of Teachers, the National Education Association, regional AFL-CIO labor councils, and the statewide and national AFL-CIO.